serl/memorizationsys/README.md

 ## Host on Heroku

 * You'll need the Heroku Postgres add-on.
-The free tier should be fine.
 * Initialize the database: `{ cat db/db.sql; cat db/functions.sql; } | heroku pg:psql`
 * Take a look at `.env.sample` and do your `heroku config:set` accordingly.
 * Register the webhook to activate the bot by running `heroku run webhook-dog`.
 You can use the scheduler add-on to run it every morning.
 It will wake up the bot, so that you'll have your rehearsal, even with free dynos.